 - Beaches Resorts.
 Firefighters, police officers, and active members of the Federal Emergency Management Agency (FEMA) receive a 10% first responder discount on top of all other special promotions at Beaches Resorts.
 Members of the military also qualify for this discount.
 Proof of employment is required at the time of booking.

 - Caesars Entertainment.
 The Caesars Entertainment chain owns hotels and casinos in Las Vegas and all across the U.S., including Bally’s, Caesars, Harrah’s, and Horseshoe hotels.
-First responders can take 10% off the price of their stay at 30 Caesars locations on top of any other discounts.
+First responders can take up to 35% off the price of their stay at 29 Caesars locations on top of any other discounts.
 Check the website for a full list of participating hotels.
-Use ID.me when booking to get the discount.
+To get the discount, use ID.me when booking.

 - Choice Hotels.
-Choice Hotels offers discounted room rates to all workers identified as essential by the Department of Homeland Security through its Choice Cares program.
-Those in multiple vocations can participate, including first responders, doctors, nurses, food and agriculture workers, and mass transit employees.
+During the COVID-19 crisis, Choice Hotels is offering discounted room rates to all workers identified as essential by the Department of Homeland Security through its Choice Cares program.
+First responders, doctors, nurses, food and agriculture workers, and mass transit employees can all participate.
+Volunteers are also eligible for the program.
 Book your stay through the Choice website to request the Choice Cares rate.

 - Clipper Vacations.
 Active and retired military members and first responders from the U.S. and Canada can take 10% off the regular adult fare for travel between Seattle and Victoria, BC, with Clipper Vacations.
 The fare for children age 11 and under is half the adult rate.
 Request the discounted rate when booking through Clipper’s toll-free number.